-As an institution of the Commonwealth, William and Mary is responsible for ensuring all procurements where the university is a party to the agreement are completed in accordance with the Rules Governing Procurement of Goods, Services, Insurance and Construction by a Public Institution of Higher Education of the Commonwealth of Virginia, (The Governing Rules).
+As an institution of the Commonwealth, William & Mary is responsible for ensuring all procurements where the university is a party to the agreement are completed in accordance with the Rules Governing Procurement of Goods, Services, Insurance and Construction by a Public Institution of Higher Education of the Commonwealth of Virginia, (The Governing Rules).
 The Governing Rules provide the university greater latitude than many traditional state agencies.

-Within the Governing Rules, procurement at William and Mary is decentralized with purchasing authority delegated to the department level.
+Within the Governing Rules, procurement at William & Mary is decentralized with purchasing authority delegated to the department level.
 The effect of the delegation is that the areas closest to the business need have the authority, within university guidelines, to make purchasing decisions on most purchases that are equal to or less than $5000.
 Purchases over $5000 follow a separate but parallel set of guidelines and are processed through the Procurement office.

-We have a number of tools in our toolbox to facilitate conducting business including eVA, the Small Purchase Charge Card, sole sources, SWaM (Small Woman and Minority) vendors, specific transactions that can be completed as direct pays or reimbursements, IT guidelines to make sure that your IT purchases integrate with our IT infrastructure and required vendors or existing contracts available for use.
+Procurement has a number of tools in our toolbox to facilitate conducting business including eVA, the Small Purchase Charge Card, sole sources, SWaM (Small Woman and Minority) vendors, specific transactions that can be completed as direct pays or reimbursements, IT guidelines to make sure that your IT purchases integrate with our IT infrastructure and required vendors or existing contracts available for use.